Information for educators

 In October 2017 the Secretary of State announced that there will be a further 5,000 nursing associates training in 2018, and 7,500 in 2019.

-We’re likely to take a similar approach to those training as nursing associates in 2018 as we have for the first group of trainees, while in 2019 – subject to parliamentary time – we’ll be the regulator and can approve nursing associate programmes.
+We’re likely to take a similar approach to those training as nursing associates in 2018 as we have for the first group of trainees, while from October 2018 we can approve nursing associate programmes.

 Nursing associate apprenticeships

 The nursing associate apprenticeship standard, which has been approved and can be used, can be funded by employers via the apprenticeship levy and offers a work-based training route.
-Although based on the HEE curriculum currently, when we become the regulator of nursing associates, the standard will be changed to reflect our standards and education requirements.
+Although based on the HEE curriculum currently, when we publish standards for nursing associates, the apprenticeship standard will be changed to reflect our standards.

 Preparing for approvals

 You can read more about our plans for approvals and quality assurance once our programme standards have been agreed later in the year.